Phonological history of English diphthongs

+The phonological history of English diphthongs comprises sound changes to phonemes that have historically been diphthongs in the English language.

+Background

 English diphthongs have undergone many changes since the Old and Middle English periods.
 The sound changes discussed here involved at least one phoneme which historically was a diphthong.

 Old English

 Old English diphthongs could be short or long.
 Both kinds arose from sound changes occurring in Old English itself, although the long forms sometimes also developed from Proto-Germanic diphthongs.
 They were mostly of the height-harmonic type (both elements at the same height) with the second element further back than the first.
 The set of diphthongs that occurred depended on dialect (and their exact pronunciation is in any case uncertain).
 Typical diphthongs are considered to have been as follows: